Do You Have a Dog with Food Allergies?

 Veterinarians caution that there are two types of issues your dog may have with food.

-The most common problem is food intolerance, or food sensitivity, which means your dog isn’t digesting a particular type of food well.
-Food intolerance is a non-immunologic response that can trigger such symptoms as gassiness, vomiting, diarrhea and borborygmus (also known as stomach growling) according to Dr Saker.
+The most common problem is a food intolerance, or food sensitivity, which means your dog isn’t digesting a particular type of food well.
+Food intolerance is a non-immunologic response that can trigger such symptoms as gassiness, vomiting, diarrhea, and borborygmus (also known as stomach growling), according to Dr. Saker.

 More immediate reactions from a dog’s immune system to an offending food are called food allergies.
-Symptoms may include intestinal distress but typically will also involve itching around the muzzle, ears, paws and sometimes around the anus.
-The reason itchiness occurs in these places is probably because canines have more mast cells (which contain histamines and play a key role in the inflammatory process) in these locations.
+Symptoms may include intestinal distress but typically involve itching around the muzzle, ears, paws, and sometimes around the anus.
+The reason itchiness occurs in these places is probably that canines have more mast cells (which contain histamines and play a vital role in the inflammatory process) in these locations.